SKShorna/problem-solving-practice-python/README.md

 Here I am adding some basic problem of python code

-To save work and save git files in local directory, make a directory first(if want to create a new one)
+To save work and save it into git files in local directory, make a directory first(if want to create a new one)
 1. `pwd`
 2. `mkdir Directory_Name`  // any directory name
 3. type `ls` to check it is created or not